myrovh/dotfiles/readme.md

 - use variables to set screen and lock timeouts so that desktop and laptop can have different times
 - add suspend timer to swayidle so system will sleep after a period defined by a variable
 - setup keybinds for screenshots and video recording wayland tools
-- megasync sway rules set so its always in floating mode

 ## Initial Setup